-Steve de Kozlowski is retired from the S.C.
+Steve de Kozlowski (Board Chair) is retired from the S.C.
 Department of Natural Resources where he worked on a variety of water resource issues and now enjoys paddling and fishing our local rivers.

 Robert Key is a Senior Vice President and portfolio manager with CCM Investment Advisors and a fan of the outdoors.

 Chris Kueny is President of the Riverland Park Neighborhood Association in Cayce, and owner/manager of Sub Station II in Cayce.

 Malcolm Leaphart is the founding President of the Saluda River Chapter of Trout Unlimited.
 He served on the Lower Saluda River Advisory Task Force and as a water quality and fisheries advocate during the federal relicensing of the Lake Murray hydro.